quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC's packet framing and acknowledgments carry rich information that help both congestion control and loss recovery in fundamental ways.
 Each QUIC packet carries a new packet number, including those carrying retransmitted data.
-This obviates the need for a separate mechanism to distinguish acks for retransmissions from those for original transmissions, avoiding TCP's retransmission ambiguity problem.
+This obviates the need for a separate mechanism to distinguish acknowledgments for retransmissions from those for original transmissions, avoiding TCP's retransmission ambiguity problem.
 QUIC acknowledgments also explicitly encode the delay between the receipt of a packet and its acknowledgment being sent, and together with the monotonically-increasing packet numbers, this allows for precise network roundtrip-time (RTT) calculation.
-QUIC's ACK frames support up to 256 ack blocks, so QUIC is more resilient to reordering than TCP with SACK support, as well as able to keep more bytes on the wire when there is reordering or loss.
+QUIC's ACK frames support up to 256 ACK blocks, so QUIC is more resilient to reordering than TCP with SACK support, as well as able to keep more bytes on the wire when there is reordering or loss.